gaearon/overreacted.io/src/pages/preparing-for-tech-talk-part-1-motivation.md

 ---

-In this post, I discussed the framework that I find helpful for thinking about talk ideas.
+In this post, I described the framework that I find helpful for thinking about talk ideas.
 Again, I want to emphasize I’m just sharing what works for me — there are [many kinds of talks](https://mobile.twitter.com/jackiehluo/status/1077717283026411520) and your outlook on this may be very different.

-In the next posts in this series, I will describe how I prepare the talk outline, slides, how I rehearse the talks, and what I do at the day of the presentation.
+In the next posts in this series, I will talk about preparing the talk outline, slides, rehearsing the talks, and what I do at the day of the presentation.

+**Next in this series: [Preparing for a Tech Talk, Part 2: What, Why, and How](/preparing-for-tech-talk-part-2-what-why-and-how/)**.